onflow/flow/flips/20220503-interaction-templates.md

     template-argument-content-message-key,
     [ ...template-argument-content-message-translation ]
 ]
-template-argument-content-index = Cadence type of argument template-argument-content-index = Index of argument in cadence transaction or script template-argument-content       = [
+template-argument-content-index   = Cadence type of argument template-argument-content-index   = Index of argument in cadence transaction or script template-argument-content-balance = Fully qualified contract identifier of a token this argument acts upon | "" template-argument-content         = [
     template-argument-content-index,
-    template-argument-content-type
+    template-argument-content-type,
+    template-argument-content-balance,
     [ ...template-argument-content-message ]
 ]
 template-argument-label         = Label for an argument